ikale1234/CSE151NEWS/Methods&Results.md

 3. **Evaluation Metrics**
    - Used classification metrics such as accuracy, precision, recall, and F1-score to evaluate model performance on training and testing datasets.
+   - Computed True Positive, True Negative, False Positive, False Negative values
+   - Created Error Complexity Graph to evaluate different values of regularization parameter alpha

+### Additional Observation Steps
+We also measured our TF-IDF scores on both the title and text entries.
+Below are the findings:
+Title:
+![tfidf][]
+Text:
+![tfidf][]

 ***

 ## Results